Nurturing an arts community where everyone belongs

 Guided by an unshakeable belief in the power of the arts and creativity to transform lives, we take our role as a community arts centre to heart; helping artists of all ages, backgrounds and abilities uncover their creative potential, explore their passions, and share their talents with the people they care about.

 Our goal at artsPlace is to continuously cultivate a space in which everyone feels safe, inspired, and included—a place where everyone belongs.
-We believe that diversity, equity, and inclusion (DEI) are more than just words, they are practices we need to engage in on a daily basis.
+We believe that Inclusivity, Diversity, Equity, and Accessibility (IDEA) are more than just words, they are practices we need to engage in on a daily basis.
 With that in mind, inclusivity has been a part of our mandate since the vision for artsPlace started taking shape.

 Since 2020, artsPlace has undergone different stages of training in DEI, Indigenous Awareness, cultural sensitivity, and more.